Management Response

 Responsible Deadline Status Comments

-3. Ensure integration of related indicator(s) in future agreements with RPs and analysis in their narrative reports Senior Management 2024/12 Not Initiated Guidance will be provided to Programme Officers and RPs to ensure the reports capture the required analysis.
+3. Ensure integration of related indicator(s) in future agreements with RPs and analysis in their narrative reports Senior Management 2024/12 Completed Guidance and facilitation on integration of transgender in the livelihood continued, reporting mechanism also developed in the new programmes.

 Recommendation: Prioritize future programmatic funding to local WLO/WROs with specialised knowledge and skills, ensuring support to their institutional capacity development, investing in learning of what works, and in promoting collective accountability across the response to women’s leadership, and catalyze the role of GFOs at the camp level, as conduits for women to bring their issues to the attention of CiCs, and to track and support camp-level progress on core gender equality commitments